mariannap/PROBer_paper_analysis/annotation/README.md

 - `18S_rRNA.bpseq`, 18S rRNA's structure and sequence information, is downloaded from [here](http://www.rna.icmb.utexas.edu/RNA/Structures/d.16.e.A.thaliana.bpseq).
 - `25S_rRNA.bpseq`, 25S rRNA's structure and sequence information, is downloaded from [here](http://www.rna.icmb.utexas.edu/RNA/Structures/d.23.e.A.thaliana.bpseq).

-### Remove list

-`remove_list.txt` contains four transcript ids:
-- `AT2G01010.1`, one copy of 18S rRNA.
-- `AT3G41768.1`, the other copy of 18S rRNA.
-- `AT2G01020.1`, 5.8S rRNA, part of 25S rRNA.
-- `AT2G01021.1`, unknown protien, part of 25S rRNA.

-The above four transcripts will be removed from the reference since they are redundant.

 ### SHAPE data used for digital spike-in experiments

 `SHAPE_data.zip` contains four files: